 Glennon Doyle Melton is a powerhouse; she’s an author, a blogger, and a mom of three.
 In her latest book, Untamed, she talks about the struggles many people face in their lives.
 She also tells readers what it was like for her to deal with challenges while balancing motherhood.
 Untamed is one woman’s story of how she learned to live life without regrets.
 I hope you enjoy this Untamed book review.

-In this book, Doyle talks about how she spent her whole life running away from what made her uncomfortable.
+In this intimate memoir, Doyle talks about how she spent her whole life running away from what made her uncomfortable.

 She was Oprah’s book club selection for her book Carry On, Warrior.

 This post contains some affiliate links.
 If you click on the product links and make a purchase it allows me to make a small commission at no extra cost to you!
 In return, it helps me in maintaining this site to continue to help you!